Software Development

 Factors that influence software development costs

-Your final invoice will depend on far more than just the number of developers you hire.
-The way software programming companies work is that they base their fees on a number of factors that clients don’t usually consider until they’re halfway through their contract.
+Your final invoice will be based on far more than just the number of developers you hire.
+The way a bespoke software development company works is that they base their fees on a number of factors that clients don’t usually consider until they’re halfway through their contract.

 Factors that influence software development costs

 • Team location within the UK.
-Software development companies in London will charge more per day than those located in Manchester, Leeds or Newcastle.
+Teams from London will charge more per day than those located in Manchester, Leeds or Newcastle.
 The fact is that such premiums vary depending on individual agencies and market forces.

 • IR35 compliance requirements.
 In case the contract is found to fall under the IR35 requirements, agencies consider the tax implications.
 It impacts the day rates of contractors working on site or under your control, which can be significant in some cases.